 Minimum and Additional Investment Amounts: For Institutional Class shares, the minimum initial investment amount for an account is \$2,000,000.
 There is no minimum for subsequent investments.
 For Leader Short Duration Bond Fund and Leader Total Return Fund Investor Class, Class A and Class C shares, the minimum initial investment amount for all accounts is \$2,500 and the minimum subsequent investment is \$100.
-For Leader Floating Rate Fund Investor Class shares, the minimum initial investment amount for all accounts is \$2,500 and the minimum subsequent for all accounts is \$2,500 and the minimum for all accounts is \$2,500 and the minimum initial investment for each share class may be waived for clients of the Funds' Advisor and accounts related to such Advisor clients.
+For Leader Floating Rate Fund Investor Class shares, the minimum initial investment amount for all accounts is \$2,500 and the minimum subsequent investment is \$100.
+The minimum initial investment for each share class may be waived for clients of the Funds' Advisor and accounts related to such Advisor clients.
 Lower minimum initial and additional investments may also be applicable if the shares are purchased through a financial intermediary or retirement account.
 There is no minimum investment requirement when you are buying shares by reinvesting dividends and distributions from the Funds.